Why choose Wake Plastic Surgery?

 What happens to the belly button?

 The belly button or umbilicus is another source of anxiety for many patients considering tummy tuck surgery.
 There certainly are many examples of belly buttons that no longer appear normal or natural after the procedure.
 But these are most often a result of the technique used during the procedure.
-Dr. Stoeckel uses a technique that hides the scar on the inner wall of the belly button and avoids the problematic widened scar of which so many patients are afraid.
+Dr. Stoeckel and Dr. Purzycki use a technique that hides the scar on the inner wall of the belly button and avoids the problematic widened scar of which so many patients are afraid.
 The belly button is not removed and creating a new one is not required.
 It remains in place on the abdominal wall and is brought out through the overlying skin during the procedure.

 How difficult is the recovery?